Our Services

 Helpful Resources

-Early cirrhosis may be partially reversible, while advanced cirrhosis is usually permanent; even then, addressing the cause, regular monitoring, medications for complications, and targeted lifestyle changes can often slow or stop further damage.
+Cirrhosis reversibility depends on the stage: early-stage cirrhosis may be partially reversible, while advanced cirrhosis is typically permanent.
+However, treating the underlying cause, regular monitoring, medications for complications, and targeted lifestyle changes can often slow or halt further liver damage.

 The honest answer: early cirrhosis may be partially reversible, but advanced cirrhosis is usually permanent.
 However, even when scarring cannot be undone, treatment can often slow or stop the damage from getting worse.